 This was the ever-repeating story of my education.

-In every class, the day we received the syllabus and our textbooks, I’d go and read all the books and learn everything.
+In every class at school, the day we received the syllabus and our textbooks, I’d go and read all the books and learn everything.
 By the time we were covering it in class for real, I was bored and interested in something else.
 While we were learning the subjunctive mood in French, I was writing Z80 code in my rough book.
 When I was supposed to be learning Z80, four years later, I was reading Plato.

 I signed up to do a maths degree with the Open University right before we left for America so my only contact with my tutor was a letter with my grade (snail mail; this was pre-internet) about 6 weeks after I mailed each assignment.
 It was a lonely experience.
 I’ve always wished for Agnes’s heterodidaction but I’ve never had the opportunity to experience it.

 When we came home to England, I decided to fix this.
-I applied to Bristol University a couple of years ago but they said they couldn’t accept me with no recent academic experience so, on a whim, I signed up for the Open University again.
+I applied to Bristol University but they said I needed recent academic experience so, on a whim, I signed up for the Open University again.
 My plan was to get that little bit of experience that Bristol required but now I am at a crossroads.
 Continue with the OU or apply to a brick university.

 The Open University is just wonderful.

 The first module in my degree, A111, is a whirlwind tour of everything you might want to study in a humanities degree.
-Poetry, history, philosophy, literature, music, art, drama, creative writing, religion.
+Poetry, history, philosophy, literature, music, art, drama, creative writing, religion, architecture.
 I am in learning heaven.
 But I am still learning on my own.
 I wish I had someone to share it with.